-A person who experienced the alleged conduct that was submitted through a Community Standards Report and then made chose to initiate a formal adjudication process.
+A person who experienced the alleged conduct that was submitted through a Community Standards Report and then chose to initiate a formal adjudication process.
 Only Brandeis community members (Brandeis students, staff, and faculty) may serve as initiating parties in a Student Conduct Process.
-Please see the Policy Against Discrimination, Harassment and Sexual Violence for information regarding who can be an initiating party in the OEO Resolution Process.
+Please see the Formal Complaint Process: Policy Against Discrimination, Harassment & Sexual Violence for information regarding who can be an initiating party in the OEO's resolution process.